-FCC Chairman says cellphone unlocking ban raises concerns, pledges to investigate itAlex Wagner - Deputy Managing Editor, News Desk
+FCC Chairman says cellphone unlocking ban raises concerns, pledges to investigate itAlex Wagner - Editorial Director of News and Content

 There's been a bit of a hubbub going on lately concerning the Library of Congress's decision to remove an exemption in the DMCA that allowed consumers to unlock their phones without having to go through their carrier to do so.
 A petition recently earned the amount of signatures necessary to get a White House response on the matter, and now it looks like another government entity will be looking into the situation.